kaloyanTry/balkana-try-nextjs/README.md

 # balkana-try-nextjs

-This is a web app.
+This is a web app about Balkana.
 Used technologies:
-## Next.js framework
+## Next.js Framework
 ## React UI State and Management
-## Tailwind styling
+## Tailwind Styling
 ## Supabase DB

 Enjoy!